ApplicationS ARE Now Open for the 2026 – 2028 Activate Rural Learning Lab in Minnesota, Montana, North Dakota, and South Dakota.

 • A combination of all the above or an idea we haven’t thought of yet!

-• The primary contact listed in the letter of agreement must be a business entity with an EIN number and a bank account.
+• The primary contact listed in the letter of agreement must be an entity with an EIN number and a bank account.
 The following entities may apply:

 • Municipal, tribal, or county governments

-• Local 501(c)3 nonprofit organizations or fiscally sponsored groups, including, but not limited to Main Street or downtown organizations, art centers, preservation groups, historical societies, or chambers of commerce, working in rural areas
+• Local 501c3 nonprofit organizations or fiscally sponsored groups, including, but not limited to Main Street or downtown organizations, art centers, preservation groups, historical societies, community development organizations or chambers of commerce, working in rural areas

 • Cooperatives, including, but not limited to art collectives, restaurant or cafe, grocery

-• The building may be legally owned by: local government (tribal, city, or county), 501c3 nonprofit or fiscally sponsored group, or a cooperative.
+• The building may be legally owned by: local government (tribal, city, or county), 501c3 nonprofit or fiscally sponsored group, a cooperative, individuals, or sole proprietors/LLCs.
 A letter(s) of support from the legal owner(s) must be submitted with the application to confirm they are aware of the application and are fully committed to the building activation project.
 If the project or applicant is fiscally sponsored, a fiscal sponsorship agreement will be required.

 The following are examples of the type of buildings that may be eligible: former church building, former school building, commercial building, cafe or restaurant, library, barn, bowling alley, theater, art gallery.
 This is not a complete list of possibilities.
 If you have questions about eligibility, ownership structures, building types, or fiscal sponsorship, please contact Sarina Otaibi at sarina@publictransformation.org